focusheart/xjtu-journal-search/README.md

 ## How it works

-1. parse xlsx files into json data
+1. parse xlsx files into json data by `openpyxl` (https://openpyxl.readthedocs.io/)
 2. load data and other things into page by `jquery` (https://jquery.com/)
 3. indexes the data in page by `lunr.js` (https://lunrjs.com/)
 4. render page by `vue.js` (https://vuejs.org/)